Wabash Sampling Blitz - April 17th 2:30pm-5pm!

 Don your waders or knee boots and spend approximately two hours wading four stream sample sites.
 At each site, you will need to identify an appropriate access point.
 After entering the stream, wade to the center and fill your provided sample bottles.
 Then, measure stream temperature and water cloudiness with the provided thermometer and transparency tube.
 Once complete, photograph the stream and any unique or interesting features and travel to your next site.
 Once you’ve sampled all of your streams, return to your staging location to filter your samples for laboratory analysis, measure water quality with provided test strips, and download your photos.

 Want to Volunteer?

-Join 250 volunteers to collect a snapshot of the water quality of the Wabash River, Wildcat Creek, and their tributaries.
+Join 250 volunteers to collect a snapshot of the water quality of the Wabash River, Wildcat Creek, Deer Creek, and their tributaries.
 Volunteer with a friend, your family, or alone and we’ll assign you a partner.
-Volunteer to sample your local stream, your favorite canoe spot, or try a new stream within the Wabash River or Wildcat Creek watersheds.
-2014 Spring Sampling Blitz: April 11th!
+Volunteer to sample your local stream, your favorite canoe spot, or try a new stream within the Wabash River, Wildcat Creek or Deer Creek watersheds.
+2015 Spring Sampling Blitz: April 17th!

 Sample results are presented on a subwatershed basis.
 This means that the entire area which drains or contributes to the sample point is shown on each map.
 Further review of the data will allow WREC and our project partners to identify specific locations where water quality issues could be located.
-Sample results are included for each sampling event including Fall 2009, Spring and Fall 2010, Spring and Fall 2011, Spring and Fall 2012 and Spring and Fall 2013.
-Wildcat Creek results are available for Spring and Fall 2011, Spring and Fall 2012, and Spring and Fall 2013.
+Sample results are included for each sampling event including Fall 2009, Spring and Fall 2010, Spring and Fall 2011, Spring and Fall 2012, Spring and Fall 2013, and Spring and Fall 2014.
+Wildcat Creek results are available for Spring and Fall 2011, Spring and Fall 2012, Spring and Fall 2013, and Spring and Fall 2014.